SumedhBengale/crossclip_official_firebase/README.md

 Hoping to add Linux, MacOS and iOS support sometime in the future.

 New changes will go into the beta branch first.

+FILE SHARING DOES NOT WORK IN THIS VERSION